"That's what's missing in our field of personal growth and achievement, we need to share this experience, not teach it."

 - Steve Chandler

 Hey it's me Pat, the man behind the mission here at Ingzig.
 And what exactly is that mission?
-Well, before we go into that I’d like to quickly share with you a particular time in my life that proved pretty darn special.
+I'll get to that in a sec, but first, I’d like to quickly share with you a particular time in my life that proved pretty darn special.

 At twenty-one I bought my second kit, whereon I played in a passable garage band for a few fun-filled years.
 But once the dream of rock 'n' roll prominence went out the window I rarely gave playing a second thought, eventually calling it quits altogether.